BACK

 session.close(EnumFilePersistenceCloseAction.SAVE);

-serialize a class in one file data record
+serialize an object in one file data record

 it is possible to force storage in one file data record of all objects instances of a class.
 There is three ways to do that: